Multiuser I-MMSE: System Model

 \section{System Model}

 Consider the deterministic complex-valued vector channel,

 where the $n_r~\times~1$ dimensional vector $\bf{y}$ and the $n_t~\times~1$ dimensional vectors $\bf{x_1}$, $\bf{x_2}$ represent, respectively, the received vector and the independent zero-mean unit-variance transmitted information vectors from each user input to the MAC channel.
 The distributions of both inputs are not fixed, not necessarily Gaussian nor identical.
 The $n_r \times n_t$ complex-valued matrices $\bf{H_1}$, $\bf{H_2}$ correspond to the deterministic channel gains for both input channels (known to both encoder and decoder) and $\bf{n} \sim \mathcal{CN}(0,I)$ is the $n_r \times 1$ dimensional complex Gaussian noise with independent zero-mean unit-variance components.
-The optimization of the mutual information is carried out over all $n_t \times n_t$ precoding matrices $\bf{P_1}$, $\bf{P_2}$ that do not increase the transmitted power.